iammia0o/iammia0o.github.io/_projects/1_project.md

 category: work
 ---

-What make you feel what you feel?
+What makes you feel what you feel?

 Human emotions are complex and multifaceted.
-What make a person feel happy and delightful can make another person feel disappointed.
-The relationship between emotion cause and emotions is many-to-many.
-To augment AI a better understanding of the true nature of human’s emotions, a large dataset on emotion and emotion cause is needed.
-Existing datasets are small in scale; require extensive human labor to label emotions and emotions cause.
-Moreover, these labels are biased and subjective to the human labelers, and often limited to a few stereotypical emotions such as happy, sad, disgust etc; ignoring more nuanced emotions such as pride, gratitude, nostalgia, etc.
+What makes one person feel happy and delighted can make another person feel disappointed.
+The relationship between emotion causes and emotions is many-to-many.
+To help AI understand the true nature of human emotions, a large dataset on emotions and their causes is needed.
+Existing datasets are small in scale and require extensive human labor to label emotions and their causes.
+Moreover, these labels are biased and subjective to the human labelers, and often limited to a few stereotypical emotions such as happy, sad, and disgust, ignoring more nuanced emotions such as pride, gratitude, and nostalgia.

 EMO-KNOW is our effort to overcome these shortcomings of existing datasets.
-In this project, we curated a large scale dataset consisting of 9.8 millions tweets over 15 years of where users mentioned how they feel and what caused their feelings.
+In this project, we curated a large-scale dataset consisting of 9.8 million tweets over 15 years, where users mentioned how they feel and what caused their feelings.

 In the first phase of the project, we created a dataset of 700,000 pairs of emotions and emotion causes, spanning 48 emotions.